Browsed by

 “Thirteen years ago today was the last time I saw Donny”

 When Kim took the kids to the airport that morning of July 16, 2002, to put them on a plane to Las Vegas to see their father who they hadn’t seen in a while, she was scared.
-She hated to fly, and the decision to let Donny and Savannah make this trip in the first place was a difficult one.
+She herself hated to fly, and the decision to let Donny and Savannah make this trip in the first place was a difficult one.
 Now she was at the security gate about to send them through to the area only ticketed passengers were allowed to go.

 Security was tight, after all it had been less than a year since 9/11.
 When Kim encountered the security agent checking tickets she begged and pleaded and told the man about her kids and that it was their first time flying, the situation in general, and most of all her anxiety.
 Would he just let her go through and wait with them at the gate?